kubermatic/machine-controller/docs/proxmox.md

 ### Cloud-Init enabled VM Templates

-Although it is possible to upload Cloud-Init images in Proxmox VE and create VM disks directly from these imgages via CLI tools on the nodes directly, there is no API endpoint yet to provide this functionality externally.
+Although it is possible to upload Cloud-Init images in Proxmox VE and create VM disks directly from these images via CLI tools on the nodes directly, there is no API endpoint yet to provide this functionality externally.
 That's why the `proxmox` provider assumes there are VM templates in place to clone new machines from.

-Proxmox recommends to use either ready-to-use Cloud-Init images provided by many Linux distributions (mostly designed for OpenStack) or to prepare the images yourself as you have full controll over what's in these images.
+Proxmox recommends using either ready-to-use Cloud-Init images provided by many Linux distributions (mostly designed for OpenStack) or to prepare the images yourself as you have full control over what's in these images.

 For VM templates to be available on all nodes, they need to be added to the `ha-manager`.